 Under the leadership of Secretary Cornell Wilson, the newly created Department of Military and Veterans Affairs (2015) focuses on protecting North Carolina’s military installations, working with the communities around military bases, helping military families and veterans get the support and services they need, and helping connect veterans with jobs.
 Read more at the NC Department of Military & Veterans Affairs website.

 About The Leon Levine Foundation

 The Leon Levine Foundation’s mission is to improve the human condition by creating permanent, measurable and life-changing impact.
 The organization invests in nonprofits with a successful track record and a focus on sustainability in the areas of healthcare, education, Jewish values and/or human services.
 Started by Leon Levine, the creator of the first Family Dollar Store in Charlotte, N.C., in 1980, the foundation has grown into one of the country’s largest and most impactful philanthropic organizations.
 For more information visit The Leon Levin Foundation.

 About The Institute For Veterans And Military Families

 The Institute for Veterans and Military Families (IVMF) is the first interdisciplinary national institute in higher education focused on the social, economic, education and policy issues impacting veterans and their families post-service.
 Supported by a world-class advisory board and public and private partners committed to advancing the post-service lives of America’s service members, veterans and their families, the IVMF and its professional staff deliver class-leading programs in career, vocations, and entrepreneurship education and training.
 The IVMF also provides actionable and national impacting research, policy analysis and program evaluation; coordinates comprehensive collective impact strategies; and works with communities and non-profits to enhance service delivery for veterans and their families.
-Read more at http://vets.syr.edu/.
+Learn more about IVMF.